Why Humidity Levels Change During Weather Shifts

 Why does my house feel damp during storms?

-During storms, outdoor air is typically more humid and slows evaporation inside the home.
-Moisture from normal activities builds up more easily, making the air feel heavier and damp.
+During storms, outdoor air is often more humid, and indoor surfaces dry more slowly.
+Moisture from normal activities can build up more easily, making the air feel heavier or damp.

 Should I run a dehumidifier during weather changes?